-LIGHT SLEEP AND DEEP SLEEP

-NREM sleep is further integorized into three types: NREM 1 (light sleep NREM a latable laba sleeps and NREM a (deep sleep) From light source again service and internet groups seep.
-From light sheep through to deep sleep, brain activity becomes progressively slower.
-If we look at just one cycle of NEEM and REM from the last diagram, we can see how NEEM a briden down into its different parts. we can see now NNEM a prosen over into its different parts.
-NREM 1, NREM 3, NREM 3 and REM are the four sleep stages we cycle through while sleeping.
-From being assike, almost everywra-emers sleep through NREM 1, the transitional phase between wake and concersory through is such a line transitional phase between water and sloep.
-We spend only a short time in NBEM 4, but it's leng enough for our body to slow down and relax before moving inter NEEM 1.
-This is a more stable type of light sloep.
-B's here that the body temperature ecreases and heart rate and breaching slow down.
-We then progress to NREM 3, the deep sleep stage line is a second stage there are bardly any insisce incorrections and its some difficult to water someone.
-REM sleep is a very active time for the brain and is the time when we have the nutionity of our dramas.
-This type of sleep is accompanies by periods of increased hear rate, increased blood pressure and, as the name suggests, napid sys movements.
-However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreamst Both numera protection mechanism to we construct out our own own over temperature is not well regulated during REM, which could explain why we can sometimes which fielding her and stearcy.
-Sleep stages have different names: NREM 3 (N1 or Stage 1), NREM 2 (N2 or Stage 2) and NREM 2 (N3 or Stage 3).
+LIGHT SLEEP AND DEEP SLEEP NREM 2 (stable light sleep) and NREM 3 (deep sleep).
+From light skeep through to deep sleep, brain activity becomes progressively slower.
+If we look at just one cycle of NREM and REM from the last diagram, we can see how NREM is broken down into its different parts. we can see how NREM 18 broken down into its different parts.
+NREM 1, NREM 2, NREM 3 and REM are the four sleep stages we cycle through while sleeping.
+From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and ciners succeptioning in Nation I, the transactional phase occaved was and sleep.
+We spend only a short time in NREM 1, but it's long enough for our body to slow down and relax before moving into NREM 2.
+This is a more stable type of light sleep.
+It's here that the body temperature ecreases and heart rate and breathing slow down.
+We then progress to NREM 3, the deep sleep stage.
+In this stage there are hardly any muscle movements and it's more difficult to wake someone.
+REM sleep is a very active time for the brain and is the time when by periods of increased heart rate, increased blood pressure and, as the name suggests, rapid eye movements.
+However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreams!
+Body temperature is not well regulated during REM, which could explain why we can sometimes wake feeling hot and sweaty.
+Sleep stages have different names: NREM 1 (N1 or Stage 1), NREM 2 (N2 or Stage 2) and NREM 3 (N3 or Stage 3).

-In the second section